Headers and Basic Authentication

 /* X-Frame-Options: DENY X-XSS-Protection: 1; mode=block

-If your team is using a paid plan, the headers file can also be used to set basic auth headers.
+If your team is using a paid plan, the headers file can also be used to set basic authentication headers.
 It’s a simple way to limit access to particular parts of your site.

 /something/* Basic-Auth: someuser:somepassword anotheruser:anotherpassword